hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 This section shows you how the API fits into various end-to-end user journeys.
 It aims to help you understand how your software needs to interact with HMRC systems after the changes.

-### Get Authorisation from Government Gateway to use the API
+### Get authorisation from Government Gateway to use the API

 In order to use CTC Traders API your software needs to interact with the Government Gateway to [get authorisation](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).